Oregand/Oregand.github.io/CA674/CheatSheet.md

 Post-Paid: Useage is charged the same as above, but instead of spending against credit, your bill accumulates and is paid at a set interval.
 ```

 ##### Q4(C) Many cloud application are based on some form of hybrid or multi-cloud architecture using different cloud services.
-Interoperability is of significant importance for the resulting integration needs of cloud computing.
+Interoperability is of significant importance for the resulting integration needs of cloud computing

 Discuss the following:
 i.
 What specific interoperability problems arise in the cloud?